Art as an Expression of God’s Grace

 Marc Chagall (1877–1985) has been called the quintessential Jewish artist of the 20th century and is perhaps its foremost visual interpreter of the Bible.
 At one point, he said he did not see the Bible, but he dreamed it, even as a child.
 His art is filled with his own reoccurring symbols of visual memory and imagination.
 Chagall’s vision of the Old Testament combines his own Jewish heritage with his unique style of modern art, filled with his own reoccurring symbols.
 In this collection, Chagall offers us a fresh and delightful vision of biblical narratives and characters through his rich and colorful imagination.

 Chagall and the Bible includes 58 lithographs and etchings.
-The exhibit opens March 9, with a reception (6:00 – 8:30PM) and a lecture (7:00PM) by former CIVA President Sandra Bowden of Bowden Collections.
+The exhibit opens March 9, with a reception (6:00 – 8:30PM) and a lecture (7:00PM) by former CIVA President Sandra Bowden.
 Refreshments will be served and all are welcome.
 Chagall and the Bible will be on display in The Kairos Gallery through June 10, 2018.

 “Since my early youth I have been fascinated by the Bible.
 Since then I have sought this reflection in life and in art.
 The Bible is like an echo of nature and this secret I have tried to transmit.”